Do you have a tendency to compare yourself to others?

 The plank is by far the best core exercise there is.
 It is so simple, yet so effective.

-Ab exercises should rarely ever involve any movement of the spine.
+Ab exercises should rarely involve excessive movement of the spine.
 And if you are still doing sit-ups, please stop.
-(Here are 9 Horrible Exercises You Should Never Do).

 You must be able to hold a plank for at least 1 minute if you want to have a healthy body.
 This is certainly doable compared to what others have done.